DIVD-NL/web-www-v2/content/newsroom/articles/operation-endgame-part-3.en.md

 - Open the files (watch out Excel truncates them due to their size) and look for domains you are responsible for.
 - If your domains appear in the dataset, email [**divd-2025-00041@csirt.divd.nl**](mailto:divd-2025-00041@csirt.divd.nl) to request the corresponding data.

-**Please note: we will validate your claim and only send you data if your country has a sufficiently high score on the huan rights index.**
+**Please note: we will validate your claim and only send you data if your country has a sufficiently high score on the human rights index.**

 ### What we are doing